 Medically speaking, a woman was once considered term if she delivered anytime between 37 and 42 weeks gestation.
 After extensive research, the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine now endorse separating this 5-week term range into the following more accurate gestational age designations:

-- post term, which refers 42 0/7 weeks gestation and beyond
+post term, which refers to 42 0/7 weeks gestation and beyond

 These gestational age designations serve as markers designed to help facilitate data reporting, appropriate and quality health care, and future research.
 These designations are not what we, Carrying To Term, are referring to in our organization name or when we use the phrases "carrying to term" or "continuation of a pregnancy despite a life-limiting prenatal diagnosis."